-The important issues to keep in mind are: 1.
-The same standard of care must be met for the patient recovering from anesthesia, regardless of where that process occurs.
-2. Patient safety issues must always be at the forefront when considering the best location for the patient's recovery.
+- 1. The same standard of care must be met for the patient recovering from anesthesia, regardless of where that process occurs. - 2.
+Patient safety issues must always be at the forefront when considering the best location for the patient's recovery.